sam0402/ArchQ/README.md

 Powered by optimized realtime kernel(5.16) frequency works on 352.8KHz.
 Thus, you do not need to upsample your music files anymore, even SQ is better than them.
-ArchQ includes the LMS, Roon(bridge), MPD servers & optimized Squeezelite, Airplay, and it's easy to install and configure.
+ArchQ includes the LMS, Roon(bridge), MPD Light and optimized Squeezelite & Airplay, and it's easy to install and configure.
 If the cpu is more than 2 cores, LMS and squeezelite will work at isolated cpu.

 Install step: